craigbarnes/dte/docs/dterc.md

 :   Copy to system "primary selection"

-Note that the **-b** and **-p** flags depend upon the terminal supporting copy operations via escape sequences (commonly known as "OSC 52").
-If the terminal doesn't support OSC 52, these flags will silently become no-ops.
+Note that the **-b** and **-p** flags depend upon the terminal supporting "OSC 52" escape sequences.
+If the terminal lacks this support, these flags will simply do nothing.
+OSC 52 sends data over the wire, so it can be used over SSH and still work as expected, unlike most other methods of copying to the system clipboard.

-Also note that "system clipboard", in this case, refers to the clipboard on the system running the terminal.
-OSC 52 does in-band copying over the wire, so it can be used in conjunction with SSH, for example.

 The **-i**, **-b** and **-p** flags can be used together, to allow copying to multiple targets in a single command.
 For example: